devonupton/auto-registration-system/README.md

 git merge [branch/master name]
 >	Merges the requested branch into the currently checked out branch
 >	USEFUL TO AVOID CONFLICTS WHEN MERGING BEFORE MERGING INTO MASTER...

+git remote prune origin
+> 	Removes old and stale branches (use --dry-run to prevent fuckups)